geoserver/geoserver-history/doc/en/user/source/extensions/rest/rest-config-api.rst

 - GET for a layer that does not exist -> 404
 - PUT that changes name of layer -> 403
 - PUT that changes resource of layer -> 403

+.. _layer_recurse:

+The ``recurse`` parameter is used to recursively delete all resources referenced by the specified layer.
+Allowable values for this parameter are "true" or
+"false".
+The default value is "false".

 ``/layers/<l>/styles[.<format>]``